gabrielepaoletti/quakepro/README.md

   <img alt="QUAKEPRO Logo" src="https://quakepro.readthedocs.io/en/latest/_static/quakepro_logo_black.png">
 </picture>

-# QUAKEPRO: earthQUAKE Processing and Retrieval Operations
+# earthQUAKE Processing and Retrieval Operations

 An open-source, user-friendly tool designed to streamline the entire workflow of seismological data handling — from downloading seismic waveforms to processing and visualization.
 Developed for researchers and enthusiasts in seismology.